programadorViva/mundoviva/codigo-fonte/wp-content/plugins/instagram-feed/README.txt

 * Display a **beautiful header** at the top of your feed
 * Display your Instagram photos chronologically or in random order
 * Add your own Custom CSS and JavaScript for even deeper customizations
+* Handy block for easily adding your feed to posts and pages using the block editor

 = Benefits =
 * **Increase Social Engagement** - Increase engagement between you and your Instagram followers.
 Increase your number of followers by displaying your Instagram content directly on your site.